aishwaryajoshii/Portfolio/README.md

 This project contains a total of 2 notebooks.
 The skills that I have chosen to focus on are hypothesis testing and statistics, as well as regression data modeling.

 Proj#4 - Beer Project with R
-This was done as a project for Data Science 6306 at Southern Methodist University.We want to analyze 2 datasets(totalbeer.csv and totalbreweries.csv) to gain actionable insights to present to the CEO and CFO of Budweiser.
+We want to analyze 2 datasets(totalbeer.csv and totalbreweries.csv) to gain actionable insights to present to the CEO and CFO of Budweiser.
 Budweiser has hired us to answer some questions.
 We will perform Exploratory Data Analysis to answer the questions that they are interested in, all of which are listed down below.
 Afterward, we want to use the KNN classifier to see if we can predict what group a beer belongs to based on its IBU and/or ABV.

 Proj#5 - Airbnb Modeling
-In this Udacity Project, I'll be analyzing, modeling, and visualizing the datasets from Airbnb to provide a clear connection between my business questions and how the data answers them.
+I'll be analyzing, modeling, and visualizing the datasets from Airbnb to provide a clear connection between my business questions and how the data answers them.
 I am interested in using the 2016-17 Seattle and Boston Airbnb datasets to answer the following questions:
 - What are the important amenities of these listings?
 Compare the two cities.
 - Is it possible to predict the price with 8 features?
 If yes, compare the 2 cities.
 - How does the price in each city change each month?
 Be sure to compare the 2 cities.